91623 Sachsen bei Ansbach

 Stroll and look: while strolling through the four-row linden avenue!

-Once upon a time, as now at the annual Rococo Festival, the historical costumes and high-cut hairdos of the "High Princely Serene Highness" cause a sensation.
+Once upon a time, as now at the annual Rococo Festival, the historical costumes and high hairdos of the "High Princely Serene Highness" cause a sensation.
 Margravine Friederike Luise of Brandenburg-Ansbach struts nobly and aristocratically in an opulent green rococo dress, just as she did in the days of the glamorous French rococo.

 Historic roses and numerous varieties of medicinal herbs in the Fuchs Garden, laid out on the 500th birthday of the great botanist Leonard Fuchs, once personal physician to Margrave George the Pious.
 200 herbs from his famous "New Herb Book" of the 16th century can be marvelled at in the garden symmetrically bordered with box shrubs, completely in the Renaissance style.